-Virginia Tech Dining Services is committed to minimizing our environmental impact through composting, recycling, food diversion, resuables, and trayless dining.
+Virginia Tech Dining Services is committed to minimizing our environmental impact through composting, recycling, and food diversion.

 Polystyrene Free Dining

 Virginia Tech no longer serves food or beverages in polystyrene containers after partnering in 2018 with our national franchises such as Chick-Fil-A and Dunkin’.
 We’ve also switched to compostable packaging for Dining Services’ branded concepts.